mrkan/techLeadDiary/Intro.md

 -

-For those who feel perenially anxious at the workplace, read it out aloud till it gives you goosebumps.
+For those who feel perenially powerless at the workplace, read it out aloud till it gives you goosebumps.

 Now I know what your brain is telling you...
 Oh, you know what I know this, this is just pulp content.
 Oh, you sure know it and maybe it is pulp content.
 But pause.
 Take a deep breath.